 Prevention of dengue infection include mosquito control, personal protective measures and vaccination.

-A dengue vaccine, Dengvaxia, can also be taken by individuals aged 9 – 45 years with confirmed previous dengue infection to lower their chances of secondary infections.
+For further protection, individuals aged 9 – 45 years with confirmed previous dengue infection may choose to get vaccinated with Dengvaxia.
 The vaccine should be taken at least 6 months after the initial dengue infection, and requires 3 doses which are administered 6 months apart.
 Thus far, data shows that the vaccine confers protection for at least 6 years after the last (third) dose of vaccine.

-It is important to note that individuals with no prior episode of dengue infection should not take this vaccine because studies have shown that in this group, the vaccine is associated with an increased risk of severe disease and hospitalisation.
+It is important to note that individuals with no prior episode of dengue infection should not take Dengvaxia because studies have shown that the vaccine is associated with an increased risk of severe disease and hospitalisation in this group.

 Why does the Dengvaxia vaccine only work on people who have had dengue before?